 Free SSL certificates are another thing to look out for when evaluating different hosts.
 An ecommerce store will be marked “Not secure” without an SSL certificate, which encrypts the data being transmitted through a website.
-This will deter 84% of shoppers from purchasing.

 Speaking of encrypting data, customers pass sensitive information through a website when making online purchases.
 Protect their name, mailing address, and credit card information by confirming each hosting provider is PCI compliant.

-The Payment Card Industry Data Security Standard (PCI DSS) is a security standard all businesses who process online payments need to follow.
+The Payment Card Industry Data Security Standard (PCI DSS) is a security standard all businesses that process online payments need to follow.
 Designed to reduce fraud, your ecommerce hosting provider needs to be PCI compliant in order to take payments like Mastercard, American Express, Visa, and more.

 For more protection, combine your cloud hosting provider with services like Cloudflare.
-It acts as the middleman between your host and user’s browser for an added layer of security.
+It acts as the middleman between your host and a user’s browser for an added layer of security.